hoho/dosido/nodejs/README.md

 ## Security

-All security bugs in node.js are taken seriously and should be reported by emailing security@nodejs.org.
+All security bugs in Node.js are taken seriously and should be reported by emailing security@nodejs.org.
 This will be delivered to a subset of the project team who handle security issues.
-Please don't disclose security bugs public until they have been handled by the security team.
+Please don't disclose security bugs publicly until they have been handled by the security team.

 Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 48 hours indicating the next steps in